- Developers implementing the OneSignal SDK

 1. Audit your current messaging setup

-- The platforms you support: iOS, Android, Web, email, SMS, etc.
+Before migration, take inventory of your current implementation: For developers:- The platforms you support: iOS, Android, Web, email, SMS, etc.

-- The code handling message events:
+- The code handling push and in-app message events:

-- Push: Foreground and click handling
+- Foreground displaying and click handling

-- How are you collecting email addresses, phone numbers, push tokens, etc.
+- How you are collecting email addresses, phone numbers, push tokens, etc.

 - The types of messages you send: (transactional, marketing, etc.)